juliushaertl/dotfiles/README.md

 ## vim

-Vim is configured to use pathogen to install plugins, so everything in .vim/bundle will be added to the `runntimepath`.
-The following plugins are preinstalled and integrated as git submodules:
+Vim is configured to use pathogen to install plugins, so everything in .vim/bundle will be added to the `runtimepath`.

-- scrooloose/nerdtree
-- Lokaltog/vim-powerline
-- rodjek/vim-puppet

 New submodules can be added like this:

     cd .vim/bundle
     git submodule add http://github.com/tpope/vim-fugitive.git bundle/fugitive
     git add .
     git commit -m "Install Fugitive.vim as submodule"